Search Apply Now

 Minimum entrance requirements apply for admission to Monash University Australia.

-Applicants must provide a curriculum vitae (CV), relevant work experience documentation or statement from employer to substantiate period of employment.
+Applicants require a curriculum vitae (CV), relevant work experience or a statement from employer to substantiate period of employment.

 If you need help understanding the above entry requirements, reach out to our student consultants on our contact us page and schedule a booking for a chat.

-For the Master of Public Health, the estimated cost is $3937.50 per unit.
+For the Graduate Certificate in Public Health, the estimated cost is $4,287.50 per unit*.
 You may be eligible to receive a FEE-HELP loan to cover part or all of your tuition.
 Fees are subject to change annually.

 Scholarships